quest-friends/Planning/MVP.md

 Player moving into an enemy attacks that enemy

-Player moving into a wall doesn't move them
+Player attemping to move into a wall doesn't move them

 Enemies are stationary but will attack player if they move adjacent